a-k-r-a-k-r/a-k-r-a-k-r/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Smart Attendance System
+- 🔭 I’m currently working on Clustering algorithms
 - 🌱 I’m currently learning AI
-- 🤔 I’m looking for help with SEO
+- 🤔 I’m looking for help with SEO and Digital Marketing Strategies

 <!--